-Getting a specific IT symbol is not easy if you use several sources of icons, you can get an ugly inconsistent look of your documents.
+Getting a specific IT symbol is not easy if you use several sources of icons, you can get an ugly inconsistent look for your documents.
 And is far from being professional.
 Some problems you can face are:

 - Hard to find a specific icon for your IT diagram

-- An inconsistent look of images if you use several resources – one symbol is flat, another has gradients, the next one has a shadow.
+- An inconsistent look of images if you use several resources – one symbol is flat, another has gradients, and the next one has a shadow.

 - Unclear copyrights for using the icons from the Internet, e.g. author attribution is needed, or pictograms are only for non-commercial private use.